 Ask a Recruiter: How Do I Decide Between Two Strong Final-Round Candidates?

+Tenure is extremely important for employers to consider.
 Too many clients make the final decision based on salary, relocation cost, or other economic concerns.
-The real concern should be employee retention, and the ongoing need to build a consistent and balanced organization, reflective of your mission and your culture.
+While this is beneficial in the short-term, the real concern should be employee retention and the ongoing need to build a consistent and balanced organization based on your mission and vision.
+Choosing a candidate who you believe will stick around for “x” number of years could help sway your decision.

 Bristol Associates, Inc. is an executive search firm with over 50 years of excellence in recruiting nationwide.
 Bristol specializes in recruiting for the Casino Gaming; Hotels and Resorts; Travel, Tourism, and Attractions; Facilities and Concessions; Food and Beverage Manufacturing; Restaurant; Hospital and Healthcare; and Nonprofit industries.